stack-of-tasks/eigenpy/README.md

 ```
 curl http://robotpkg.openrobots.org/packages/debian/robotpkg.key | sudo apt-key add -
 ```
-3. You need to run at least once apt update to fetch the package descriptions:
+3. You need to run at least one apt update to fetch the package descriptions:
 ```bash
 sudo apt-get update
 ```